aisingapore/TagUI/README.md

 [Why This](#why-this) | [Set Up](#set-up) | [To Use](#to-use) | [Cheat Sheet](#cheat-sheet) | [Developers Reference](#developers-reference)

-TagUI is a general purpose tool for automating web interactions

 ### FEATURES
 - automate Chrome, Firefox, PhantomJS
 - unzip and run on macOS, Linux, Windows